 · Early March to End June embarks the onset of summer season which makes Pahalgam a pleasant hamlet ideal for a visit.
 It is the best time to visit as Pahalgam actually witnesses a good footfall during this time.

-· For sports enthusiasts July to September is the best time to enjoy the outdoor activities.
+· July to September is the best time to enjoy the outdoor activities so highly recommended for the sports enthusiasts.

 · October to February are the cold months with sparkling snow, white dunes all over.
 The cluster of trees are covered with the small white snowballs that fall from the heaven above.
-Pahalgam in winters is a glory.
+So it wouldn’t be wrong to say that Pahalgam in winters is a glory to experience.

 · The local lore can be amicable but sometimes deceptive too.
 They might offer you to take short treks and may promise to provide you with all the equipment, shoes and much more but don’t get duped they charge you highly for nothing worthy.